DFE-Digital/academy-transfers-technical-documentation/README.md

 - Ruby

 👉 You can use Markdown and HTML to [generate different content types][example-content] and [Ruby partials to manage content][partials].

-👉 Learn more about [producing more complex page structures][multipage] for your website.

 ## Preview your changes locally